Emma Frances Plecker Cassell

 Emma Frances Plecker Cassell (June 15, 1863 – April 8, 1944) was an American suffragist.

 She was born as Emma Frances Plecker on June 15, 1863, in Augusta County, Virginia.
-She attended Augusta Female Seminary, currently Mary Baldwin University, in Staunton, VA where she studied both sciences and liberal arts.
+She attended Augusta Female Seminary, currently Mary Baldwin University, in Staunton, Virginia, where she studied both sciences and liberal arts.
 She began her volunteer work at churches and patriotic societies in the late 19th century.
 Plecker Cassell was an historian for the Presbytery and the Women's Auxiliary of the Synod of Virginia.

 Work

 Cassell began her volunteer work at churches and patriotic societies in the late 19th century.
 She was an historian for the Presbytery and the Women's Auxiliary of the Synod of Virginia.

 Plecker Cassell was involved with the church.
 Her activities evolved from teaching members how to sew to ultimately serving as president of the Society for Women's Work at First Presbyterian Church in Staunton, Virginia.